 Application and interview with the program director

-Print and complete Debate Scholarship application
+Print, complete and submit the Debate Scholarship application

 Up to $2,000 per year (1st year) or $3,000 per year (continuing)

 - Full-time enrollment (minimum 12 credit hours per term)

 - Limited to eight semesters

 - May be combined with other grants and scholarships

 Debate Scholarships for returning team members are awarded as follows: priority consideration is given to students serving in a formal leadership role (e.g., team captain); subsequent scholarships are then considered for the other team members.
 Scholarships generally range from $500 - $3,000.
 To receive the scholarship the team member must inform the Director of Debate of his or her intent to return at the end of the season (the third week of April).
 The Director of Debate will award the scholarship the following fall after the student returns to the team.
 No application required.
 The current Director of Debate will determine amount of the scholarship based on the following criteria: